gdwnldsKSC/qemu-msvc/ReadMe.md

 that we can specify arbitrary paths.

 From a bash shell (or WSL) run
-./hxtool -h < qemu-options.hx > qemu-options.def
+./scripts/hxtool -h < qemu-options.hx > qemu-options.def
-./hxtool -h < qemu-monitor.hx > qemu-monitor.h
+./scripts/hxtool -h < qemu-monitor.hx > qemu-monitor.h
-./hxtool -h < hmp-commands.hx > hmp-commands.hx
+./scripts/xtool -h < hmp-commands.hx > hmp-commands.hx
-./hxtool -h < hmp-commands.hx > hmp-commands.h
+./scripts/hxtool -h < hmp-commands.hx > hmp-commands.h
-./hxtool -h < qemu-img-cmds.hx > qemu-img-cmds.h
+./scritps/hxtool -h < qemu-img-cmds.hx > qemu-img-cmds.h
-./tracetool --nop -c < trace-events > trace.c
+./scritps/tracetool --nop -c < trace-events > trace.c
-./tracetool --nop -h < trace-events > trace.h
+./scripts/tracetool --nop -h < trace-events > trace.h

-Rebaselined on upstream vl.c which now (as of a few iterations ago) uses that header instead of declaring all the enum and help files in source to allow them to remain in sync and export of current version documentation easier.
+Rebaselined on upstream vl.c which now (as of a few iterations ago) uses that
+header instead of declaring all the enum and help files in source to allow them
+to remain in sync and export of current version documentation easier.

-This will need to be re-done every time there is a change/feature added to these functions, but for ease of use I will be supplying a working version of qemu-options.h in my repository.
+This will need to be re-done every time there is a change/feature added to
+these functions, but for ease of use I will be supplying a working version of
+these files in my repository.

 ## Note on qemu-options and MSVC C Preprocessor
-qemu-options generated QEMU_OPTIONS_net must be modified to avoid macro expansion issues in MSVC C Preprocessor currently.
+qemu-options generated QEMU_OPTIONS_net must be modified to avoid macro
+expansion issues in MSVC C Preprocessor currently.

 # Included precompiled images/binaries - OUTDATED AS OF 11/23/2025

-Folder TESTFILES contains working bios image and 'small' BSD disk with not much on it but works with these.
+Folder TESTFILES contains working bios image and 'small' BSD disk with not much
+on it but works with these.
 VGABIOS project for VGA BIOS, and a SeaBIOS image.

 QEMU BIOS - build: 09/22/09
 VGABIOS - "current-cvs 17 Dec 2008"

 Working startup commandline:

 winqemutest.exe -net none -cpu coreduo -m 512 -M pc -vga std -sdl -hda D:\Images\small.ffs -bios D:\Images\bios.bin -L D:\Images

 Adding alpha target bits on the side for OpenVMS, Tru64, and AXP Windows NT emulation over time.